KaySRubio/digital-portfolio/README.md

 ],
 ```
 8. Composite ProjectDetailComponents that are pre-formatted include things like:
     - `type="GoalAndGithub"` has a nice 2-column format which displays text about the project on the left wider column, and a thinner column with a github icon/button.
-It has a childGroup property for the text elements on the right, and an href property for a github link.
+It has a elements property for the text elements on the right, and an href property for a github link.
     - `type="TechStack"` takes in a techList and displays the relevant icons.
 Make sure the listed tech is in the techStackData object with the saved icon, name, and href so that it shows up correctly
     - `type="table"` has a property for headers (one-dimensional array of strings), and a property for rows (two-dimensional array of strings, where first dimension is for each row, and second dimension is for each column)
     - `type="DisclosurePanel"` creates a clickable disclosure panel so users can show or minimize content.
 A property for title takes in a text element such as an h3, and children is an array of elements.